harry830622/clean-code-notes/chapter1.md

 ---

+Comments can lie.
+The older they are, the more likely they are wrong.
+Because we just cannot maintain them while improving and updating our code.

 ## Comments do NOT make up for bad code

 If you find your code a mess, **clean it** instead of adding comments!